jega1312/verbalify/README.md

 ## 💡 About The Project

-Verbalify is a **fictional language learning SaaS microsite** designed to mirror the quality and structure of real-world product marketing sites.
+Verbalify is a **fictional AI-powered language learning SaaS product microsite** designed to mirror the quality and structure of real-world product marketing sites.
 The project showcases a complete multi-page experience with seamless navigation, scroll-triggered animations, and responsive design across all device sizes.

 **Brand Identity:**
 - **Tagline:** "Language learning, beautifully simplified"